commure/precommit/README.md

 This will setup the git hook which is currently only a pre-commit.

 ## Information
-Currenlty this only runs precommit hook.
+Currenlty this only runs git pre-commit hook.

 ## Config file
 ```yaml